7 Minutes (2014 film)

 7 Minutes is a 2014 American crime thriller drama film, written and directed by Jay Martin and starring Luke Mitchell, Jason Ritter, Leven Rambin, Zane Holtz, Kevin Gage, Brandon Hardesty, Joel Murray and Kris Kristofferson.
 It follows three high school friends, who are forced to commit a brazen robbery which quickly goes horribly wrong.
 It received its world premiere on October 26, 2014 at the Austin Film Festival, and then premiered at the Sarasota Film Festival on April 16, 2015.
 The film received a limited release and through video-on-demand on June 26, 2015 by Starz Distribution.

 Plot

-Three friends, Sam (Luke Mitchell), Mike (Jason Ritter) and Owen (Zane Holtz), are forced to commit a brazen robbery.
+Three friends, Sam (Luke Mitchell), Mike (Jason Ritter) and Owen (Zane Holtz), all showing off in real life, are forced to commit a brazen robbery.
 What begins as a simple plan - 'in and out in seven minutes' - quickly becomes a dangerous game of life and death as complications arise.
 As each minute of the robbery unfolds, the stakes are pushed higher and higher.
 In the final act, Sam's pregnant girlfriend Kate is kidnapped, escalating the situation even further and pressing the trio to do whatever they can to make it out alive.